openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-04.certificate-authorities-and-chains-of-trust.md

 This PKI has two chains of trust: Chain A and Chain B. They are called chains because the signatures link the certificates together.
 Root A has signed Intermediate A's certificate and Intermediate A has signed Server A certificate.
-Programatically we can traverse these signatures and verify them using the public certificates of each signatory.
+Programmatically we can traverse these signatures and verify them using the public certificates of each signatory.
 Trusting Root A will trust Server A. Trusting Intermediate A will also trust Server A.